Spacewalkers complete tiring work at space station

 A plastic handle, part of a push rod, got away from them right before they closed the hatch.

-The four astronauts inside kept tabs on the 260-mile-high action, while doing their own work.
+The four astronauts inside monitored the action, while doing their own work.

 “Pretty neat up here right now,” U.S. astronaut Reid Wiseman said via Twitter.
 “Two Russian crew mates are spacewalking but business as usual for me and @astro_alex,” he said, referring to German Alexander Gerst.